Sub-spin-flop switching of a fully compensated antiferromagnet by magnetic field

-Figure \ref{MR}(a) shows the field dependence of resistance at 1.8 K with the field direction parallel to either $x$ or $y$ direction.
-For $H // y$, the resistance increases rapidly from the ZFC value [$R_{ZFC}$(0T)] with increasing field without saturation up to 9 T. Afterwards, the sample remains in a high-resistance state, corresponding to the resistivity along the $a_M$-axis, indicating that domain D1 is dominant in this case [Fig. \ref{basic}(a)].
+To measure the in-plane resistivity anisotropy, we apply an in-plane magnetic field---along either the $x$- or $y$-axis---to lift the degeneracy between D1 and D2 by introducing an energy splitting between the two domains.
+Here $x$- and $y$-axis is defined as the field parallel and vertical to the current flowing along the lattice $a$ axis, respectively [Inset of Fig. \ref{MR}(a)].
+Figure \ref{MR}(a) shows the field dependence of resistance at 1.8 K. For $H // x$, the resistance increases rapidly from the ZFC value [$R_{ZFC}$(0T)] with increasing field without saturation up to 9 T. Afterwards, the sample remains in a high-resistance state.
 Intriguingly, butterfly-shaped hysteresis emerges, and the field-trained zero-field resistance [$R_{FT}$(0T)] (i.e., zero-field resistance after field sweeping up to 9 T and then down to 0 T) does not depend on field application history anymore.
-This behavior may be attributed to a slight remodulation of the relative concentrations of domains D1 and D2 in a sample where D1 is initially dominant.
-A complementary behavior is observed for $H//x$, where the resistance initially decreases with increasing field and then the sample stays in a low-resistance state.
-This state corresponds to the resistivity along the $b_M$-axis, indicating that domain D2 becomes dominant under these conditions.
-We note that such hysteresis is not associated with spin canting as demonstrated in Fig. \ref{basic}(d), where magnetization depends linearly on magnetic field without detectable hysteresis.
-This behavior is consistent with our assumption that the magnetic field only remodulates the domain populations or alignments, rather than tilting the magnetic moments.
+A complementary behavior is observed for $H//y$, where the resistance initially decreases with increasing field and then the sample stays in a low-resistance state.

 To better understand the anisotropic resistance, we measured the angular-dependent magnetoresistance (AMR) with the field rotating within the $ab$ plane.
 Figure \ref{MR}(b) shows the results at 1.8 K. All curves exhibit 180-degree periodicity, confirming the in-plane two-fold symmetry of resistivity anisotropy.
 At 9 T, the AMR follows a nearly squared functional form rather than trigonometric functions, indicating that the anisotropy is not associated with the projection of the magnetic field.
-Significant hysteresis emerges between ascending and descending angular sweeps at all fields, indicating distinct evolution trends of the domain populations during the field sweeping.
-These results suggest that the sample exhibits strong in-plane resistivity anisotropy with two-fold symmetry, which is consistent with the expectations of $p$-wave magnetism.
+Significant hysteresis emerges between ascending and descending angular sweeps at all fields.
+We also perform magnetoresistance (MR) and angular magnetoresistance (AMR) measurements at various temperatures.
+Interestingly, similar behaviors are observed at 7\,K [Figs.~\ref{MR}(c) and \ref{MR}(d)], where the sample resides in the incommensurate spin-density wave (SDW) state, albeit with minor differences in the hysteresis features.
+These results suggest that the sample exhibits strong in-plane resistivity anisotropy with two-fold symmetry in both the N\'{e}el and the SDW states.